crhisto/DecoFlex/README.md

 ## Citing our Work
 If this NMMF implementation proves valuable for your research or projects, we kindly ask you to cite our work in your publications, as per the following:
-- Cardona, C., & Schweikert, G. et al (2023).
-DecoFlex: a flexible joined cell-type decomposition with multiomic epigenetic data. bioRxiv. https://doi.org/10.1101/xxxxxx
+- Cardona, C., & Schweikert, G. et al (2024).
+DecoFlex: a flexible joined cell-type decomposition with multiomic epigenetic data.
+(Manuscript in the process of review for submission and forthcoming publication).

 ## Contributing
 We warmly welcome contributions to the development of our NMMF algorithm implementation.
 If you discover any issues, have recommendations for enhancements, or wish to contribute new features, please feel free to open an issue or submit a pull request.